"Oct. 30, 2012 -- Perhaps the best time to learn how to avoid regaining lost pounds is before you shed a single one, according to a new study.

 In the BELVIQ clinical trials, a total of 135 (2.5%) of the patients were 65 years of age and older.
 Clinical studies of BELVIQ did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects, but greater sensitivity of some older individuals cannot be ruled out.

-Since elderly patients have a higher incidence of renal impairment, use of BELVIQ in the elderly should be made on the basis of renal function [see CLINICAL PHARMACOLOGY].
+Since elderly patients have a higher incidence of renal impairment, use of BELVIQ in the elderly should be made on the basis of renal function [see Use in Specific Populations and CLINICAL PHARMACOLOGY].
 Elderly patients with normal renal function should require no dose adjustment.

 No dose adjustment of BELVIQ is required in patients with mild renal impairment.
 Use BELVIQ with caution in patients with moderate renal impairment.
 Use of BELVIQ in patients with severe renal impairment or end stage renal disease is not recommended [see CLINICAL PHARMACOLOGY].